TalkingQuickly/talkingquickly.co.uk/_posts/2014-1-1-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 # integrate bundler with capistrano
 gem 'capistrano-bundler'

-# if you are using RVM
+# if you are using RBENV
 gem 'capistrano-rbenv', "~> 2.0"
 ```